calabash/calabash-ios/README.md

 $ bundle exec cucumber
 ```

 We recommend using scripts and/or changing the location where Xcode stages build products.

-* Tutorial: Build scripts  **WIP**
-* Tutorial: Xcode Location Settings **WIP**
+The sample projects use scripts to stage binaries to a `./Products`, even when building from Xcode.
+You can use the Xcode > Preferences > Locations settings to do the same.

 ### Where to go from here?